Our City Welcomes You

 - Omaha has been home to the College World Series, which moved into downtown and TD Ameritrade Park in 2011, since 1950.

-- Omaha boasts The Henry Doorly Zoo, voted the No. 1 zoo and aquarium by TripAdvisor.com.
+- Omaha boasts The Henry Doorly Zoo, perennially voted the Number 1 zoo and aquarium in the world by TripAdvisor.com.
 The zoo has America’s largest indoor rain forest and world’s largest indoor desert in the Desert Dome, as well as the world’s largest nocturnal exhibit, the Kingdoms of the Night.

 - Omaha is an arts mecca, highlighted by the Durham Museum, a converted Union Pacific train station that houses the city’s most comprehensive historical information and archives; the Omaha Children’s Museum, which holds some of the country’s most technologically innovative and interactive learning displays for children; Joslyn Art Museum, built in 1931 and consists of 20 galleries with 19th and 20th century art from Europe and America; and the Holland Performing Arts Center, which is home to some of the biggest acts in the music and theater and the Omaha Symphony.